nakano15/nservermod/README.md

 Without Bisect Hosting partnership, this mod woudln't exist.<br>
-If you want to get them to host a server for you, you can get 25% off on your first month by using "nakano15" code.
-Access http://www.bisecthosting.com/nakano15 to get your own server.
+If you want to get them to host a server for you, you can get 25% off on your first month by using "nakano15" code. <br>Access http://www.bisecthosting.com/nakano15 to get your own server.